Atacama Desert x Colorado - Student Group Show

 LOCATION: 100 W Pacific Ave, Telluride

 ”Beneath the Snow” explores the quiet transformations of winter, where color and emotion continue to move beneath the season’s stillness.
-Featuring landscapes by Celeste Bickford and Susan B. McCormick, alongside dynamic abstractions by Daniel Kanow, the exhibition highlights the warmth, depth, and imagination artists find in the coldest months.
+Featuring landscapes by Celeste Bickford and nature portraits by Nancy B. Frank, alongside dynamic abstractions by Daniel Kanow and Ingrid Oliphant, the exhibition highlights the warmth, depth, and imagination artists find in the coldest months.
 Together, their works invite viewers to look closer at the beauty held just beneath the snow.

 Telluride Arts HQ